Skills gap analysis: Definition, Steps and Benefits Skills gap analysis

 • 48% of the customer service executives are lacking basic communication skills and might need soft skill development programs to go through.

-• By the next year, the task of database administration is going to be highly automated so the team needs to get their hands on the technologies that are going to be used.
+• By the next year, the task of database administration is going to be highly automated so your team needs to get their hands on the technologies that are helpful.

 After the skill gap analysis has given its results, it is time for you to take action for the same.
 You can choose to do the following:

-• You can provide the training for the expertise yourself or hire a professional to do so.
+• You can provide the training for the expertise yourself or by employing a professional to do so.

 • You can conduct workshops and courses for the employees every week, provided the requirement is slow.